mj-nas/jobzmachine_ai/Readme.md

 ## 🛠 Features

-- Resume ingestion and vectorization using Opensource Models
+- Resume ingestion and vectorization using Opensource Models from huggingface
 - Semantic search API over 100,000+ resumes
 - FastAPI backend with modular structure
 - Vector DB powered by Weaviate (running locally in Docker)